PurdueCAM2Project/HELPSweb/source/join.rst

 Q: If I am selected, I will stay for at least two semesters, right?

 A: Not necessarily.
 The team may be reorganized.
 A particular topic may be eliminated if enough progress has been made.
-A member may be released (not "fired") if the memember shows no progress.
+A member may be released (not "fired") if the member shows no progress.

 Q: Your team demands a lot.
 What do members get?

 A: The pride of solving research problems.
 Friendship with excellent researchers.
 Sense of accomplishments.
 Authorship (or co-authorship) of research papers.
 Strong recommendation letters.
-Occassionally, pizza.
+Occasionally, pizza.

 Q: I do not want to take a research course because I already have too many credits.